bens4lsu/theskinny-publish/Content/blog2/things-i-didnt-know-about-football.md

 ---
 Here are four things I know about football right now, that I didn't know Saturday morning:

 <ul><li>Until this season, LSU had never beaten Florida, Alabama, and Auburn in the same season.
-I know that would have been a rare feat, but it seems amazing that it <i>never</i> happened before.
+I know that would have been a rare feat, but it seems amazing that it *never* happened before.

 </li><li>On a similar vein, before now, LSU has never beaten Alabama three years in a row.